ahmedtariq01/AWS_CDK_Projects/AWS_Lambda/WebHealthCheck/README.md

 # AWS Lambda Webapp Healthcheck CDK Pyhton Project

 This project demonstrates a CDK app with an instance of a stack (`web_health_check_stack`).
-This projects creates a Lambda Function that checks the availability and latency of the websites.
+This projects creates a Lambda Function that checks the `availability` and `latency` of the websites.
 Also, Convert the lambda function into a cron job on 60 min intervals.
+The `boto3` will be used to create the CloudWatch metrics and alarm.

 ## Architecture Diagram: